berinhard/model_mommy/README.rst

 By default, *model-mommy* skips fields with `null=True` or `blank=True`.
 Also if a field has a *default* value, it will be used.

-You can override this behavior by explicitly defining values.
+You can override this behavior by explicitly defining values, or you can pass a special argument `_fill_blanks=True` which will tell *model-mommy* to fill in these fields with random data.

 When shouldn't you let mommy generate things for you?
 -----------------------------------------------------